lincolnvirus/lincolnvirus.github.io/_posts/2017-10-01-REAl-Asian-Trade_en.markdown

 ref: real-asian-trade
 ---

-On the 1st of October 2017 the new technical adviser “REAl Asian trade” was brought into operation.
+On the 1st of October 2017 the new technical adviser “<a href="https://lincolnvirus.com/en/ea/real_asian_trade.html" target="_blank">REAl Asian trade</a>” was brought into operation.

 Tests showed successful results which allowed running it for charity.